 Application of parent-child nursing concepts developed in NUR 235.
 Includes hospital and community situations.
 Students will have experience with high and low-risk families across the childbearing cycle, including antepartum, intrapartum, and postpartum periods.
-Experience with the childrearing family will include opportunities for health teaching and care in the home or ambulatory care setting.
+Experience with the childrearing family will include opportunities for health teaching.

 NUR 235.
-ADVANCED PARENT-CHILD NURSING....3 credit hours Prerequisites: Successful completion of all Nursing 100 courses or LPN accepted into Level II of the program, HS 220, BIO 237, NUR 200 and CEM 105; Corequisite: NUR 230
+ADVANCED PARENT-CHILD NURSING....3 credit hours

+Prerequisites: Successful completion of all Nursing 100 courses or LPN accepted into Level II of the program, HS 220, BIO 237, NUR 200 and CEM 105; Corequisite: NUR 230